 Till one day I met this joint by “Ouch.”

-Same greeting when leftward foot reached downward stair fifteen.
+Same greeting when left foot reached downward stair fifteen.

 Poem for Julien Vasaune on his Third Birthday, April 2, 2013

 Through space to round and convex mirror.

 Toucan with its puppet beak